KinglittleQ/torch-batch-svd/README.md

 The catch here is that it only works for matrices whose row and column are smaller than `32`.
 Other than that, `torch_batch_svd.svd` can be a drop-in for the native one.

 The forward function is modified from [ShigekiKarita/pytorch-cusolver](https://github.com/ShigekiKarita/pytorch-cusolver) and I fixed several bugs of it.
-The backward function is adapted from pytorch official [svd backward function](https://github.com/pytorch/pytorch/blob/b0545aa85f7302be5b9baf8320398981365f003d/tools/autograd/templates/Functions.cpp#L1476).
-I converted it to a batch version.
+The backward function is borrowed from the pytorch official [svd backward function](https://github.com/pytorch/pytorch/blob/b0545aa85f7302be5b9baf8320398981365f003d/tools/autograd/templates/Functions.cpp#L1476).
+I converted it to a batched version.

 **NOTE**: `batch_svd` supports all `torch.half`, `torch.float` and `torch.double` tensors now.